oroinc/documentation/user_guide/activities/calendar_events/activities_events_actions.rst

 Start a Hangout Meeting
 ^^^^^^^^^^^^^^^^^^^^^^^

-If the event was planned as the Hangout meeting, you can join it from the calendar .
+If the event was planned as a Hangout meeting, you can join it from the calendar .

 .. important::
    The Hangouts functionality must be enabled to make Hangout calls possible.
 Contact your administrator or see :ref:`Google Integration Settings <admin-configuration-integrations-google>` for more information.